 Orchard and Food Forest creates a rich biodiverse edible landscape with heritage fruit trees and hundreds of varieties of biodiverse edible perennials and shrubs.

-Medicinal native plants and herbs for healing teas, tinctures and salves
+Medicinal native plants and botanical herb gardens for healing teas, tinctures and salves.
+Coming 2019 - The Tea House!

 Market Crops.
 Tano Farm Purple Asparagus and Native Blue Corn perpetuate heirloom crops and create sustainble income for young farmers.